malware-reversing/reversing-snippets/README.md

 This repository hosts code snippets (modified to show only relevant code) in the Code section of this repository and the Wiki section will provide explanations on how to understand those code snippets.
+Sometimes the wiki hosts standalone concepts without referencing the code section as well.